Hey, you! Do you know about the insane strength benefits of front levers?🏆

 To do this, grab the bar with an overhand grip.
 Pull your legs and hips up, at the same time leaning back.
 You should round your back, and your body tucked up like a ball.
 Keep your back approximately parallel to the ground.

-From your tuck front lever, extend your bent leg out, keeping it above your abs.
-The lower leg will be perpendicular to the ground, with your hip opened up completely.
+From your tuck front lever, extend one leg forward simulating half of the front lever.
+It should be parallel to the ground, with your hip opened up completely.
 Make sure to alternate legs between your sets.

 Starting from the tuck lever position, keep both legs together while gradually extending them out at the hips and knees.
 Your entire body should form a straight horizontal line parallel to the ground.
 Hold the position and find your balance before pulling down hard with the hands and lats.

 Don’t believe us?
 Head over to The Movement Athlete, and see the benefits for yourself!
 Working on a front lever DOES have amazing benefits.
 It’s not just a cool trick to impress others.
 It’s more than that and the journey that comes along with it gives an amazing sense of achievement!

 By doing the front lever, your entire torso functions collectively, rather than twisting and collapsing under pressure.
 You also build exceptional strength in the back muscles, such as the lats, rhomboids, and spinal erectors.
 The abs benefit from this too!
 In fact, it’s one of the most effective ab workouts!
 If you’re planning to get on with an ab training to be all hot for summer, this is the right exercise.